sachinspeaks/MERN-AI-Content-Generator/README.md

 # Welcome to MERN AI Content Generator

-This is a Full stack MERN project with jwt authentication, react query, and Stripe payment integrated.
+This is a Full stack MERN project with jwt authentication, react query, and stripe payment integrated.
 The use can register, login and select from the available plans.
 For every plan the user gets some credits which can be used to generate content from AI.
 For each request made to generate content credits will be deducted.
 When the credits exhausts the user can select a plan and pay through Card  to gain additional credits.

 # Home page